 Porto would be crazy not to highlight its river!
 Because of the Portuguese history, the maritime aspect is a key element with the Douro and the Atlantic Ocean.
 I told you earlier in this article to go surfing, but a more relaxing and less wet activity is to take part in a cruise on the Douro.

-There are several companies that offer cruises on the river, from a simple 30 minute tour on the Douro to a multi-day cruise, you are spoilt for choice.
+Several companies offer cruises on the river.
+From a simple 30-minute tour on the Douro to a multi-day cruise, you are spoilt for choice.
 As students, we were on the lookout for a good offer to discover the Douro.

 The 50-minute tour takes you on a loop along the Douro to the mouth of the river.
 The tour starts at the Ribeira quay.
 Each company has its own “landing stage”, often behind the people promoting the tour.
 Other companies leave from the opposite quay, so from Vila Nova de Gaia.